OpenShift Merge Robot

 In short, Buildah is an efficient way to create OCI images while Podman allows you to manage and maintain those images and containers in a production environment using familiar container cli commands.
 For more details, see the Container Tools Guide.

-Podman offers a Varlink-based API for remote management of containers.
-However, this API has been deprecated by the REST API.
-Varlink support is in maintenance mode, and will be removed in a future release.
+Podman formerly offered a Varlink-based API for remote management of containers.
+However, this API was replaced by the REST API.
+Varlink support has been removed as of the 3.0 release.
 For more details, you can see this blog.

 The Cirrus CI integration within this repository contains a